 2. Read positive birth books.

 Ina May’s Guide to Childbirth by Ina May Gaskin.
-The first half of this book is positive birth stories based on the author’s experience setting up a remote community in Tennessee in the 1970s, where women still travel now to give birth naturally with a team of experienced midwives.
-The second half is a guide to labour, how to create a safe and comfortable birth environment, and tips for having the most loving, gentle experience possible.
-I started reading this weeks ago and it was also recommended during my hypnobirthing classes.
+One of the oldest and most popular natural birthing books.
+The first half of it is birth stories based on the author’s experience setting up a remote community in Tennessee in the 1970s, where women still travel now to give birth naturally with a team of experienced midwives.
+The second half is a guide to labour, how to create a safe and comfortable birth environment, and tips for having the most positive experience possible.

 Buddhism for Mothers by Sarah Napthali.
 Even if you belong to another (or no) religion or have no experience with Buddhism, this is a great book about how to manage anxiety, increase calmness and feel a greater connection to yourself and your children (or growing baby).
 Although this is my first pregnancy and I don’t already have kids, much of the content is applicable to pregnancy and general life, not just motherhood, so I’ve already got tons of useful info from it.
 It’s useful, practical and non-judgemental.